userfrosting/learn/pages/17.recipes/02.extending-the-user-model/docs.md

 ## Override the `user.html.twig` template to display the new fields

 If we want these new fields to actually show up in our application, we need to add them to our templates.
-For example, if we add them to `components/forms/user.html.twig`, they will be available in user creation, editing, and viewing contexts.
-So, let's do that by **copying** the default `components/forms/user.html.twig` from the `admin` Sprinkle to our own, and then adding `city` and `country`:
+For example, if we add them to `forms/user.html.twig`, they will be available in user creation and editing forms.
+So, let's do that by **copying** the default `forms/user.html.twig` from the `admin` Sprinkle to our own, and then adding `city` and `country`:

 ```twig
 {% if 'address' not in form.fields.hidden %}